Top Pick 2026

 The day I moved to the Netherlands and tried to watch BBC iPlayer, I got that dreaded “not available in your region” message.
 Ten years on, I still use a VPN almost daily – for streaming British telly, accessing my UK bank account without getting flagged, and protecting my data on cafe WiFi.
-It is one of those expat essentials nobody tells you about until you need it.
+It is one of those expat basics nobody tells you about until you need it.
 Here are the VPNs I actually recommend to my clients in 2026.

 Quick Comparison: Best VPNs for Expats in the Netherlands